rshrestha-1/ImageReconstruction/README.md

 #### `/Experimental`
 Contains code for processing the limited experimental data.
 Includes ASA.

-Example:
-Scripts for assessing reconstruction quality using metrics such as PSNR, SSIM, MSE, or qualitative comparisons.

 #### `/February`
 Contains scripts to debug and run the original code written up prior to receiving data, once the first sets of simulation data was being provided.

-Example:
-Contains plotting scripts and tools for displaying reconstructed images, comparisons, graphs, and performance metrics.

 #### `/MUST`
 Helper functions from MUST shared across the repository.

+#### `/Metrics`
+Scripts for assessing reconstruction quality using metrics such as SNR, SSIM, MSE, and graphs.

 #### `/PINNs`
 Contains the Python scripts to run PINNs to extrapolate/interpolate the limited experimental data.
 Includes versions with/without ffe; extraction with .mat/HDF5; reduced hidden layers/adaptive physics loss weight etc. to reduce instability burdens.
 Stores model architectures.